MyatKaung/Diabetes_Prediction/README.md

 Dataset File Link: https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database

+I have downloaded the trained model in pcikle format and after that, I created the virtual environment using anaconda navigator.
+Inside it, I installed streamlit, numpy, pandas, pickle libraries and write a python script to use streamlit web app.
+Then I have run the script using "streamlit run 'Deploy_ML/diabetes.py' ".

 I have finished streamlit app for diabetes prediction.
 I have attached the screenshot of streamlit app.